makeabilitylab/physcomp/electronics/electricity-basics.md

 By definition, voltage is the *difference* in electric potential between **two points**.
 When we actually start measuring voltages in a circuit (using a multimeter), you'll observe that we can't just place a single probe on the circuit.
 Instead, we have to place **two probes** in different locations to measure the voltage difference between them (also called the **voltage drop**).

 To simplify calculations, we select some point on the circuit—typically the point with the least electric potential (*e.g.,* wires connected to the negative terminal of a battery)—as 0 volts.
-As [Bartlett](https://learning.oreilly.com/library/view/electronics-for-beginners/9781484259795/) notes (Chapter 4.3), "This 'zero point' goes by several names, the most popular of which is **ground** (often abbreviated as **GND**).
-It is called the ground because, historically, the physical ground has often been used as a reference voltage for circuits."
+As [Bartlett](https://learning.oreilly.com/library/view/electronics-for-beginners/9781484259795/) notes (Chapter 4.3), "*This 'zero point' goes by several names, the most popular of which is **ground** (often abbreviated as **GND**).
+It is called the ground because, historically, the physical ground has often been used as a reference voltage for circuits*."

-Returning to the rock analogy, how much potential energy does a rock have once it reached the ground?
+Returning to the gravity-voltage analogy, how much potential energy does a rock have once it reached the ground?
 None!
 For the rock to gain potential energy, we need to do *work* to lift the rock.

 <!-- Returning to the [water tank analogy](assets/videos/WaterCircuitAnalogy_Trimmed_ByJonFroehlich.mp4) from the Introduction, how much potential to do work does water have once it's flowed out of the hole and onto the ground?
 None!
 It's lost all of its energy.
 Likewise, when an electric charge reaches ground, it no longer has electric potential for work. -->

-### What provides the pressure?

 ### How can we increase pressure?

-As [Scherz and Monk](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/13_Chapter_02.xhtml) state, "a voltage placed across a conductor gives rise to an *electromotive force (EMF)* that is responsible for giving all free electrons within the conductor a push." <--- Really need to improve this description of voltage.